 Press releases are one of the main two tools of PR (the other one being journo requests).
 Typically they are written documents used to inform the press of launches, news and provide tips, tricks or insight.

-Writing up and sending out a press release is a proactive way to secure press coverage (whereas journo requests are reactive).
+Writing up & sending out a press release is a proactive way to secure press coverage (whereas journo requests are reactive).

-At Unlockd, we tend to categorise press releases into three press release types.
-Each with a different format and different content and intention:
+At Unlockd, we tend to categorise press releases into four press release types.
+Each with a different format and different content and intention.

-A News Press Release is telling a story, be it a new brand, product, service or event - or a personal interest story.
+A News Press Release is telling the press about a new brand, product, service or event.

 If you send a News Press Release in informing the media of a new product, service or event, they might write up and publish a News Article.Sometimes they'll take information from the press releases directly and other times they might ask you for more details or interview you.Example: Imperfect Life featured the release of Best Kept Secret's new Bridgerton-inspired product